 Over the years, The Duke of Edinburgh learned to fly many different kinds of aircraft, and also served as President of the International Equestrian Federation.
 He is a keen oil painter, and collects other artists’ work.

 Today, Prince Philip is patron or president of around 800 organisations.
 He is a committed philanthropist and is dedicated to good causes.
 The Duke of Edinburgh Award scheme, which he set up in the 1950s, supports thousands of young people each year.

 Across the world, The Duke is also known for his work with the World Wildlife Fund (WWF).
 He takes a keen interest in the future of the planet and the survival of endangered species.

-The Royal Mint is proud to honour him with a £5 coin bearing a special portrait created by Mark Richards FRBS.
+Prince Philip’s 90th birthday in 2011 gave the nation a wonderful opportunity to commemorate a remarkable life of service and achievement.
+The Royal Mint was proud to honour him with a £5 coin bearing a special portrait created by Mark Richards FRBS.

 Mark explained at the time: “I wanted to convey the Duke of Edinburgh as a man of great personal warmth.
 The work shows a close-up portrait, rather than a distant figurehead, that emphasises his gentle nature.”